mbta/gtfs-documentation/reference/gtfs.md

 ## timeframes.txt

 Recently [introduced to GTFS](https://github.com/google/transit/pull/357), used to describe fares that can vary based on the time of day, the day of the week, or a particular day in the year.
 Timeframes can be associated with fare products in [fare_leg_rules.txt](#fare_leg_rulestxt).

-As of August 31, 2023, we are temporarily removing this file from GTFS until there is improved industry support; we anticipate restoring this file in the near future.

 Field Name | GTFS spec | Status | Notes
 ---------- | -------- | ------ | ----------